adamwwilkinson/Obsidian-Vault/System's Programming/Processes.md

 #### Process' View
 Either being executed by the processor, or is waiting to be executed.

-Therefore there are two possible process states: **Running** and **Ready**.
+Therefore, there are two possible process states: **Running** and **Ready**.

 Can a process determine itself what state it is in?

 ### Process Transitions
-OS's role is to manage the execution of existing and new processes by moving them between the two states until they finish
+OS's role is to manage the execution of existing and new processes by moving them between the two states until they finish.

+#todo/excalidraw 2 state process model and queueing diagram

+### Process Creation
+In the creation of a new process, the operating system must allocate